 Made in Germany

-Here's why Paleos® can't be cheap and why they last a lifetime!
+Here's why Paleos® can't be "cheap" and probably last eternally!

 Let us tell you a little about the product development, production and resistance of this fantastic chain material.
 You will very quickly realize how valuable the PaleoBarefoots® are, how much manual labor is required to produce them, and how much longer they survive other "shoes" in daily use.